-Conformal Cooling And 3D Printing Highlighted At Vero’s Injection Molding Event
+Conformal Cooling And 3D Printing Highlighted At Vero’s Injection Moulding Event

-Conformal cooling, and the role of 3D printing, were major topics at Vero Software’s recent educational innovation event for the injection molding industry.
+Conformal cooling, and the role of 3D printing, were major topics at Vero Software’s recent educational innovation event for the injection moulding industry.

 Vero support engineer Paul Smithson demonstrated how conformal cooling is an industry game-changer, considerably reducing cooling time as part of the single injection cycle, by lowering the polymer and cavity surface temperatures.
 Comparisons were also shown of cooler temperatures and quicker cycles for required material holding and component ejection.